pyrsmk/I18N/README.md

 License
 -------

-Funktions is released under the [MIT license](http://dreamysource.mit-license.org).
+This library is released under the [MIT license](http://dreamysource.mit-license.org).